-In the break of two appointments in the Spiegelkwartier I find myself taking a stroll along the bustling Spiegelgracht, a route favoured by a million tourists every year.
-I’d just gone on a private Rijksmusem tour (check it out here, if you wish) and while my mind was reproducing Jan Steen’s households and Rembrandt’s merchant couples, and going through possible words to convey the nuances of my blogger’s friend voice while she spoke of how Van Gogh got inspired by the latter, my eyes got stuck in these prints of human body parts, and colourful birds, and canal houses, displayed in wooden boxes by both sides of an open door.
+In the break of two appointments in the Spiegelkwartier, I find myself taking a stroll along the bustling Spiegelgracht, a route favored by a million tourists every year.
+I’d just gone on a private Rijksmuseum tour (check it out here, if you wish) and while my mind was reproducing Jan Steen’s households and Rembrandt’s merchant couples, and going through possible words to convey the nuances of my blogger’s friend voice while she spoke of how Van Gogh got inspired by the latter, my eyes got stuck in these prints of human body parts, and colorful birds, and canal houses, displayed in wooden boxes by both sides of an open door.
 I step back to read the sign above me and almost get murdered by a furious cyclist.
-Jumping back to the sidewalk prooved equally life-threatening, with me having to squeeze between a wall of passer-by’s until I finally managed to take a breath and look up.
+Jumping back to the sidewalk proved equally life-threatening, with me having to squeeze between a wall of passer-by’s until I finally managed to take a breath and look up.
 It said, Antiquariaat Hoogkamp.